HIV continues to be a public health challenge in Oregon

 Higher diagnosis rate

-Two people talking together at a table
+Two people engaged in an active conversation at a table

 Working towards equity